monikasurowiec/Automat/README.md

 # Automat

-The  solution is prepared by using C#, Selenium WebDriver and nUnit test framework I use Visual Studio 2019 to open and edit project .
+The  solution is prepared by using C#, Selenium WebDriver and nUnit test framework.
+I use Visual Studio 2019 to open and edit project .